victorhu3/rcj-rescue-scoring/README-EN.md

-# RoboCup Junior Rescue Scoring System 2020
+# RoboCupJunior CMS 2021
 This is a scoring system used in RoboCupJunior's rescue line & maze competition.
-This system is full compatible with 2020 rules published by RoboCup Federation.
+This system is full compatible with 2021 rules published by RoboCup Federation.

 ## Demo